 What is the process of getting probation like generally?

 The process works as follows after a conviction or plea of guilty: 1) the offender is required to meet and interview with the Department of Parole and Probation, 2) the Department of Parole and Probation prepares a report with a recommendation based on the offender’s criminal history, the current offense, and other factors like gang affiliation and previous response to supervision, 3) at the sentencing hearing the judge considers the recommendation of the Department and decides the offender’s sentence after hearing arguments from the State and defense counsel.

 The sentencing hearing is not a second trial and the court can consider evidence that would be inadmissible at trial.
 Silks v.
 State, 92 Nev.
 91 (1976); United States v.
 Cifarelli, 401 F.2d 512 (1968).
 That said, the court cannot rely upon “impalpable or highly suspect evidence.”
 Silks v.
 State, 92 Nev.
 91, 94 (1976).

 If the judge sentences the offender to probation, that sentence will come with a set of standard conditions like allowing searches and reporting to the probation officer, sometimes will have special conditions like drug counseling or treatment, and that probationer will be ordered to report immediately to the local office of the Department of Parole and Probation.
-Probation has a purpose – to rehabilitate offender and protect public safety, but it also subjects the offender to searches, even if only based on a hunch.
+Probation has a purpose – to rehabilitate the offender and protect public safety, but it also subjects the offender to search, even if only based on a hunch.
 Seim v.
 State, 95 Nev.
 89 (1979).

 What is a presentence investigation report?